Mustafa Faraj

-Due to increasing persecution by the Ba’ath regime, Faraj was forced to go into hiding on several occasions.
+Due to increasing persecution by the Ba’ath regime, Mustafa Faraj was forced to go into hiding on several occasions.
 He spent a period living in a mountain cave to avoid capture by government forces.

-Throughout his military career, Faraj was wounded multiple times.
+Throughout his military career, Mustafa Faraj was wounded multiple times.
 As he could not safely seek medical care in Iraq, he received several surgeries and treatments in Iran, particularly in Tehran.

-In the early 1970s, when Dr. Kemal Karkuki and his Peshmerga unit were imprisoned in Baghdad, Faraj captured a high-ranking Iraqi officer and successfully negotiated a prisoner exchange that secured their release.
+In the early 1970s, when Dr. Kemal Karkuki and his Peshmerga unit were imprisoned in Baghdad, Mustafa Faraj captured a high-ranking Iraqi officer and successfully negotiated a prisoner exchange that secured their release.

-In 1974, Faraj was killed during combat between the Peshmerga and the Iraqi Armed Forces.
+In 1974, Mustafa Faraj was killed during combat between the Peshmerga and the Iraqi Armed Forces.
 After his death, the Ba’ath regime tied his body to a tank and dragged it through the streets of Kirkuk as a public warning, to demonstrate that high-ranking Peshmerga could be eliminated.